 For example, a long-range big external antenna will mount on a roof or a pole and run coax cable into a home located where the TV is.

-There are also small indoor antennas that simply sit close to a TV and plug-in.
-Of course, small antenna will not pick up a signal from far away.
+There are also small indoor antennas that sit close to a TV and plug-in.
+Of course, a small antenna will not pick up a signal from far away.

 Indoor antennas are low-cost and usually work well, especially if you live in a city.

-Most all cites have TV towers that boost and rebroadcast a signal.
+Most all cites have TV towers that boost and rebroadcast TV signals.